Posted on August 18, 2021 in Drug Crimes

 A controlled substance is an illegal drug that is regulated by the federal and state governments.
 A controlled substance means that the government has chosen to regulate the drug on a legal level due to its potential to harm a person’s health and welfare.
 If you are caught using or in possession of a controlled substance in Arizona, you could face criminal charges and consequences such as fines and jail time.
-For more information about controlled substances and related criminal charges, contact a criminal defense lawyer in Phoenix from AZ Defenders.
+For more information about controlled substances and related criminal charges, contact a Phoenix drug crimes attorney from AZ Defenders.

 A controlled substance is any illicit substance that is controlled by state, federal and local laws.
 Under federal law, it is illegal to manufacture, distribute or sell, dispense, or possess with intent to distribute any controlled substance.
 Even the mere possession of a controlled substance for personal use without a valid prescription could result in prosecution.